JJNod88/PP1_html_css/README.md

 ## 4. Skeleton Plane -
 ### Site Layout
-* The Site needed to be presented in an intuitive and simple way.
-One that makes it easy to use with its naviagtion and features.
-    * Layout
-        * Each page has the same Header and Footer.
-        * It consists of a landing page, a community page, a sign up page and a submit successful page.
-        * Left to Right, the Site flows correctly and in an order.
-Home > Community > Sign Up.
-        * Each page is divided into sections of equal size (unless it affected the look of the site, i.e the opening section for the background image).
-The height of each section is in mupltiples of 90px to maintain consistency throughout.
-        * Headings and Images are specific to the sites purpose.
-        * Each section has been designed to sell, provide information and direct the user to the product.
-    * Navigation
-        * I have used lots of navigation in my site, to allow users to navigate the site with ease.
-        * A visible header, with a position:sticky and Z-index of 999 means it is always accessible and visible.
-The title and three page navs link to all aspects of the site.
-            * This is the same for the Footer.
-        * In my icons I have added href links to the appropriate sections and pages.
-An example of this is the 'how' icons on the index page.
-They direct to sign up and to the available game section.
-I have also used :hover elements to make them stand out and easier to click on.
-        * My buttons have links, and also stand out with red backgrounds.
-I have also used :hover elements to make them stand out and easier to click on.
-        * _blank has been used to ensure new tabs are created when a user is directed to one, to keep them active on my website

-## 5. Surface Plane -
 I used [Balsamiq](https://balsamiq.com/) for my wireframes.
 This gave a great indication of how the site will look once completed.
 Please see them below.

 <details><summary>Balsamiq WireFrames</summary>